 - 1. A valid email address - 2.
-The enrollment key for this course: ORGCHEM6850 - 3.
+The enrollment key for this course: ORGCHEM10388 - 3.
 A registration code from W.W.
 Norton.
-This proof-of-purchase allows you to access your course after their free two-week trial period expires.
+This proof-of-purchase allows you to access your course after their free two-week trial period expires. - 4.
+If you do not have your textbook package yet, you may sign up for a 2 week trial access while you wait for your textbook package to come into the bookstore.